4 Things to Change Immediately

-Knowing is a big part of changing.
-So, let’s start with learning what it is we need to change immediately.
+Awareness is the first step in changing.
+So, let’s start by revealing what needs to change immediately.
 I say immediately because continuing to operate in this way will absolutely lead to failure.
-A business and organization can no longer sustain themselves this way.
+You must allow your strategies to evolve...

 The old way says, run a competitive analysis.
-Look at your competition’s strengths, weaknesses, opportunities and threats or what is called a SWOT analysis.
+Look at your competition’s strengths, weaknesses, opportunities, and threats.
+The SWOT analysis.
 Analyze the SWOT and compare it to your own SWOT analysis.
 Based on this information, you would then devise a plan to beat out the competition.
 That is the competitive strategy and in the truest sense of the word, that is what strategy is all about.
 Strategy is derived from WAR strategy, the approach you will take to annihilate your competition, your enemy.
-This mentality sets up HUGE limitations and it’s setting you up for failure.
+This mentality has HUGE limitations and sets you up for failure.
 More on this coming up.
 Let’s move on to change number 3.

 “Do what’s working” is what we hear often.
 Yes, of course.
 But, would you know if it’s not working?
-Are paying attention to what is and what isn’t working?
-Or, are you in a comfortable place, closed minded and stagnant?
-Having a closed mind to things changing stifles you, it keeps you in the “comfortable” place.
-No innovation occurs at comfortable.
-Your customers will definitely move on and potential customers will bypass you.
-Success means getting out of your comfort zone and you can’t do that if you stick with how you’ve always done things.
+Are you truly analyzing what is and isn’t working?
+Or, are you in a comfortable place, closed-minded, and stagnant?
+Having an aversion to change stifles you, keeping you in the “comfortable” (stagnant) place.
+Innovation doesn't occur at comfortable.
+Your customers will move on and potential customers will bypass you.
+Success means getting out of your comfort zone.
+You can’t do that without evolution.

-Not having a plan means you live with a lack of clarity.
-Lack of clarity means you can’t focus.
-When you don’t have focus, you react to everything.
-You react when customers aren’t calling, you react when cash flow starts getting tight, you react when the competition gets PR and you don’t.
-You react and eventually the reaction will be too late.
-Also ,the lack of a plan leaves things chaotic and flighty...your customers can and will read this.
-The lack of plan usually leads to you losing credibility and lacking authority.
-Your chance to capture the trust of your target market gets harder and harder.
+The lack of a plan is a lack of clarity.
+Lack of clarity is a lack of focus.
+When you lack focus, you react to everything.
+You react when customers aren’t calling, when cash flow gets tight, and when the competition gets PR but you don’t.
+The lack of a plan leads to chaos and your customer base will pick up on it.
+The lack of a plan leads to a loss of credibility.
+Your chance to capture the trust of your target market slips through your fingers.

-No you share.
-What are some things you are doing you know you have to change?
+What are some things you are doing that have to change?
 Are you stuck in the old ways of doing things in your business or nonprofit?
-Share below what that is and what you want to do to change that.
+Share below what that is and what you want to do to change it.